jywu20/Notes/Computer Science/Logic and PLT/Lean.md

 and hence the return value of $\sqrt{}$ when the input is negative is set to a garbage value, typically zero, and users are asked to argue about $\sqrt{}$ always with a precondition "its input value is non-negative".

+## Axioms

+The underlying theory of Lean has a strong constructive flavor, in that without axioms and with rules of inference only, the type theory consisting of lambda expressions and inductive types is constructive.
+On the other hand, in classical theories, existence of objects that can be constructively built, like the natural number set (or type) and objects that cannot are both ensured by axioms.

+That said, classical axioms in Lean are supposed to be used, as libraries developed by the Lean community freely use them.

 # How canonical is Lean?